Contributing

 - ReScript Code: the camel case format is used, e.g `toString`

-## Adding new Files to the Npm Package
+## Adding new Files to the Npm Packages

-To make sure that no files are added to or removed from the npm package inadvertently, an artifact list is kept at `packages/artifacts.txt`.
-During CI build, it is verified that only the files that are listed there are actually included in the npm package.
+To make sure that no files are added to or removed from the `rescript` or `@rescript/runtime` npm package inadvertently, an artifact list is kept at `packages/artifacts.json`.
+During CI build, it is verified that only the files that are listed there are actually included in the npm packages.

-After adding a new file to the repository that should go into the npm package - e.g., a new stdlib module -, run `make artifacts`.
+After adding a new file to the repository that should go into one of the npm packages - e.g., a new stdlib module -, run `make artifacts`.

 ## Test the compiler